 Dimensions: 52mm x 21mm

 Trill Hex is a hexagonal, 2-axis x/y sensor which also senses touch size.
 Its hexagonal shape makes it ideal for experimenting with tessellation and creating isomorphic keyboards.
-It is fitted with a Grove connector for power and I2C communication.
+It is fitted with a QWIIC connector for power and I2C communication.

 Dimensions: 46.5mm (edge to edge); 52mm (corner to corner)

 Trill Ring is a one-axis circular slider that can detect up to 5 simultaneous touches as well as touch size.
 Trill Ring is the perfect controller for varying filters, sequencers, frequencies and more.
-It is fitted with a Grove connector for power and I2C communication.
+It is fitted with a QWIIC connector for power and I2C communication.

 Want to add visual feedback and a button?
 Trill Ring is designed to fit within a Neopixels ring, and fits an arcade button in the central hole.